 Your nurse super power for fearless salary negotiation

 The very best way to bravely enter a salary negotiation is by being financially independent or having plenty of cash savings.
-Use my zero based budget cash flow sheet that I've perfected across 10 years of work to do this - it's in the Financial Vitals Kit.
 Why?
 Because when you feel financially secure and don’t feel a need to urgently make money, you don’t show up to an interview out of desperation or with any personal financial pressure.

 Going to an interview with financial security on your side means that you show up because you have decided the work you will do is of interest to you and worthy of your time.
 You show up with the belief that you are offering a company something of high value.
 Out of mutual respect, you expect that a company will show up in a way that shows they value you too.
 And if they don’t, you emotionlessly walk away from the opportunity and continue looking for something worthy of your time and talents.